-Some of the phrase structures could be very confusing, ther are many instances we can refer to like cleft sentences but one of the most underrated ones in English is to know whether we can have “to” after help or not.
-If you are a beginner and want to have a firm understanding of proper English grammar you may have encountered the same issue during your study.
+Some of the phrase structures could be very confusing.
+There are many instances we can refer to, like cleft sentences, but one of the most underrated ones in English is whether we should add “to” after "help".
+If you are a beginner who wants to learn correct English grammar, you may have the same problem while studying.

-Sometimes you hear people say; let me help him do this, or let me help him to do this.
-Given that native English speakers don’t always use correct grammar, how can we be sure that we are using the correct form especially if you are preparing for IELTS exams.
-Here in this article we want to clear this out once for all.make sure you don't miss out anything.
+Sometimes you may hear people say, "Let me help him do this" or "Let me help him to do this."
+You should be aware that native English speakers don’t always use correct grammar.
+How can we be sure that we are using the correct form?
+Using the right grammar is very important especially when you are planning to sit for the IELTS exam.
+In this article, we want to clear this up once and for all.
+Make sure you don't miss anything.

 Infinitive form of verbs

-Now what if there is no "person" in our sentence and and we want to know which one is correct, Help + verb is correct or Help + to + verb, lets see the examples in our chart.
+What if there is no "person" in our sentence, and we want to know which one is correct, Help + verb or Help + to + verb?
+Let's look at the examples in our chart to find out.

-As you can see there is close competition between the two structures, the fact is although both infinitive forms of verbs are correct, it all depends on the verb and how frequently it is being used.
-For the verb "learn” the most common way to say is "help to learn” and also for the verb "do” the most widely spoken form is "help do something".
+As you can see, there is close competition between the two structures.
+The fact is that, although both infinitive forms of verbs are correct, it all depends on the verb and how frequently it is used.
+For the verb "learn,” the most common way to say it is "help to learn", and also for the verb "do,” the most widely spoken form is "help do something".